 Gutters may be the unsung heroes of your new roof for various reasons.
 And while they may seem inconsequential, if they are improperly cared for, they can cause more harm than good to your home.

-Fortunately, there are steps you can take to keep your gutters working properly and protect your new roof installed by McFall Residential Roofing.
+Fortunately, there are steps you can take to keep them working properly and protect your new roof installed by McFall Residential Roofing.
 Read on to learn more about what makes gutters so important for your roof and home.

 Why Gutters Matter